joegreene/2015-Spring-CS-121/Weekly Work/Week 5/Worksheet Material/README.md

 #### Information
-In the file listing above there are three files: This file (README), the worksheet for this week (CS 121 Week 5 Worksheet - ...), and the solutions file (SOLUTIONS).
-There is also a `.cpp` file, which is explained about in the solutions file.
+In the file listing above there are three files: This file (README), the worksheet for this week (`CS 121 Week 5 Worksheet- Psuedocode, Arrays, and File IO.docx`), and the solutions file (SOLUTIONS).

+The other files (namely the .cpp files) are explained about in the solutions file.

 -------------------------------------------------------------------------------